Skip to content

 Diaphragmatic breathing for stress relief

 TL;DR: Breathe into your belly so your hand rises on the inhale and falls on the exhale.
-Five to ten slow rounds activate calm without effort.
+Five to ten slow rounds can support calm without effort.

 How to use this page